← Back to Blog

 Making Your Decision

-The right choice depends on your specific production profile:
+A commonly recommended approach depends on your specific production profile:

 3. Startup or new product testing → HSS first.
 Validate your screw design and production process with HSS dies, then switch to carbide once the product is stable and volume ramps up.